Improved fractal Weyl bounds for convex cocompact hyperbolic surfaces and large resonance-free regions: Preliminaries

-The Selberg zeta function has a meromorphic continuation to $s\in \mathbb{C}.$ By Patterson--Perry \cite{Patt_Perry} the zero set of $Z_\Gamma(s)$ consists of the so-called ``topological'' zeros at $s= -k$ for $k\in \mathbb{N}_0$, and the set of resonances, repeated according to multiplicity.
-Therefore, any problem about resonances can be rephrased as a question about the distribution of the zeros of the Selberg zeta function.
+and extends meromorphically to all $s \in \CC$.
+By Patterson–Perry \cite{Patt_Perry}, the zeros of $Z_\Gamma(s)$ consist of: \begin{itemize} \item topological zeros at $s = -k$ for $k \in \mathbb{N}_0$; \item the resonances of $X$, counted with multiplicity. \end{itemize} Thus, analyzing resonances is equivalent to studying the zero distribution of the Selberg zeta function.